rahulrachh/GeospatialHotspotAnalysis/README.md

 The Submit Format page is here: [http://sigspatial2016.sigspatial.org/giscup2016/submit](http://sigspatial2016.sigspatial.org/giscup2016/submit)

 #### Special requirement (different from GIS CUP)
-As stated in the Problem Definition page, in this task, you are asked to implement a Spark program to calculate the Getis-Ord statistic of NYC Taxi Trip datasets.
+As stated in the Problem Definition page, in this task, you are asked to implement a Spark program to calculate the Getis-Ord statistic of Toronto, Canada restaurant  datasets.
 We call it "**Hot cell analysis**"

 To reduce the computation power need，we made the following changes:

-1. The input will be a monthly taxi trip dataset from 2009 - 2012.
-For example, "yellow\_tripdata\_2009-01\_point.csv", "yellow\_tripdata\_2010-02\_point.csv".
+1. The input will be a monthly restaurant  dataset from 2009 - 2012.
+For example, "foursquare\_data\_2009-01\_point.csv", "foursquare\_data\_2010-02\_point.csv".
 2. Each cell unit size is 0.01 * 0.01 in terms of latitude and longitude degrees.
 3. You should use 1 day as the Time Step size.
 The first day of a month is step 1.
 Every month has 31 days.
 4. You only need to consider Pick-up Location.